|ABUTA TINCTURE & TEA|

-Traditional use by South American Indians is against reproductive tract conditions such as an emmenagogue (menstrual flow stimulant) and antispasmodic (relieving menstrual cramps and pain).
+Traditionally used by South American Indians against reproductive tract conditions such as an emmenagogue (menstrual flow stimulant) and antispasmodic (relieving menstrual cramps and pain).

-Also used as an herbal dietary supplement to prevent abortion; it prevents miscarriage; relieves heavy menstrual bleeding, and stops uterine hemorrhages (bleeding) after childbirth.
+Also used as an excellent herbal dietary supplement to prevent abortion; it prevents miscarriage; relieves heavy menstrual bleeding, and stops uterine hemorrhages (bleeding) after childbirth.

 Other uses include: works against premenstrual syndrome (PMS), excessive bleeding, and fibroid tumors; maintaining hormonal balance, increasing urine flow (diuretic) and to loosen phlegm (expectorant).